facebook-csharp-sdk/facebook-csharp-sdk.github.com/docs/windows/tutorial/index.md

         </Grid>
     </Page>

-In HomePage.xaml.cs, add the following two internal variables.
-The _permissions_ variable to hold a reference to all the extended permissions our application will require i.e. ability to access the user's profile, the ability to read their news feed and the publish to their news feed.
-The _fb_ variable of type FacebookClient to instantiate the SDK defined facebook client that we will use in the rest of the tutorial to interact with the Facebook APIs.
+In HomePage.xaml.cs, add the following private variable.

     private FacebookSession session;

-Additionally, add the following code which defines the event handlers for the facebook login button.

-        async private void btnFacebookLogin_Click(object sender, RoutedEventArgs e) {
-            if (!App.isAuthenticated)
-            {
-                App.isAuthenticated = true;
-                await Authenticate();
-            }
-        }

-Also add the following code to perform the Authentication and request read permissions for the user's profile and other data, and to navigate to the LandingPage when the login has succeeded:
+Add the following code to perform the authentication and request read permissions for the user's profile and other data, and to navigate to the LandingPage when the login has succeeded:

     private async Task Authenticate()
     {
         string message = String.Empty;
         try
         {
             session = await App.FacebookSessionClient.LoginAsync("user_about_me,read_stream");
             App.AccessToken = session.AccessToken;
             App.FacebookId = session.FacebookId;

             Frame.Navigate(typeof(LandingPage));
         }
         catch (InvalidOperationException e)
         {
             message = "Login failed!
 Exception details: " + e.Message;
             MessageDialog dialog = new MessageDialog(message);
             dialog.ShowAsync();
         }
     }

-At this step, also add a new item of type _class_ to the _ViewModel_ folder.
-Call the class _Constants.cs_ and add the following code to it.
-Make sure to replace the string _Your Facebook App ID here_ with your Facebook App ID that you obtained earlier when you created your app on the Facebook Developer Portal.

-    class Constants
+Again, make sure to resolve any missing dependencies as illustrated earlier to ensure that the code builds without errors.

+Finally, add the following code which defines the event handlers for the facebook login button.

+    async private void btnFacebookLogin_Click(object sender, RoutedEventArgs e) {
+        if (!App.isAuthenticated)
         {
-        public static readonly string FacebookAppId = "Your Facebook App ID here";
+            App.isAuthenticated = true;
+            await Authenticate();
         }

-Make sure to resolve any missing dependencies as illustrated earlier to ensure that the code builds without errors.
+    }

 You should now be able to run the app and login to Facebook.
 You should also see the dialog to add extended permissions.
 When executed, your app should present you with the following dialogs.
 When you are successfully logged in, you should be naviated to a blank page - LandingPage.

 Login Page